 When a child is removed from the person who has the legal right to custody of the child without that person’s consent it is called child abduction.
-When the child is taken out of the country or is kept in another country where he or she is visiting it is called international child abduction.
+When the child is taken out of the country or is kept in another country where they are visiting it is called international child abduction.
 There are two main aspects to international child abduction as follows:

 Child abduction is the term used to describe a situation where a child is removed from the person who has the legal right to custody without that person’s consent.
 International child abduction occurs when a child is: